Merrell17/cinema_booking_system/timelog.md

 ## 17 November 2020
 * *2 hours* So far all development done on desktop PC.
 Got project running on laptop which uses a different OS.
 Some more complications with MySQL but eventually got it running.

+## 21 November 2020
+* *2 hours* HTML, CSS & JS Guides
+* *2 hours* Trying to make nav bar - lots of erros with style sheet not linking properly and then not styling properly.

+## 22 November 2020
+* *3 hours* Stopped trying to make nav bar as it was taking up too much time and not providing any functionality to the site.
+Began working on Add Screen page, more issues with MySQL whilst trying to reformat the DB.
+Page isnt working quite right

+## 24 November 2020
+* *2 hours* Getting ready for meeting nav bar looks as it should on laptop and an issue with Add Screen has also fixed itself.
+New issue to solve with SQL query giving an error.